 The Town has not established an irrevocable trust for the purpose of accumulating assets to prefund the OPEB liabilities.
 If such a trust existed, Plan assets segregated and restricted in an OPEB trust must be dedicated to providing plan benefits to retirees and beneficiaries in accordance with the terms of the plan and must be legally protected from creditors of the employer.
-Further, employer contributions to the trust must be irrevocable.
+Further, contributions from employers to the OPEB trust and earnings on those contributions must be irrevocable.
 Asset activity for the current and prior fiscal years is presented below: